TelegramTools/TLImporter/README.md

 # TLImporter - Telegram Chat Importer

-This app will import your conversations from WhatsApp or other services into Telegram, keeping their original structure.
-It will read a _txt_ file (obtained in your old chat provider first), and then, look for who has sent each message and send it to two Telegram's accounts.
-If a message has been sent to your partner (or viceversa) in the original conversation, it will appear as if you have sent it in Telegram.
-Easy!
+This app will import your conversations from WhatsApp or other services (using a _txt_ file obtained from the chat provider) into Telegram.
+With TLImporter you can import your messages into your "Saved Messages" section or do it in a 1:1 format.
+That means that you will need to log in your partner's Telegram's account inside TLImporter and it will automatically send the corresponding messages to each other, keeping the original structure.

-Briefly, Telegram Chat Importer turns your exported plaintext conversations like this:
+Briefly, Telegram Chat Importer can turn your exported plaintext conversations into a 1:1 format like this:

 ![](/images/txt.PNG)